mattrussi/gitlab-com-runbooks/docs/ext-pvs/README.md

 These endpoints are only accessible **internally** and **unidirectionally** _from_ their respective GitLab environments.

-For example: the production PVS service is only accessible _from_ the `gprd` VPC in the `gitlab-production` project but communication the opposite direction is not permitted (i.e., you cannot connect to `gitlab-production` _from_ the production PVS service).
+For example: the production PVS service is only accessible _from_ the `gprd` VPC in the `gitlab-production` project but communication from the opposite direction is not permitted (i.e., you cannot connect to `gitlab-production` _from_ the production PVS service).

 ### Deployments